-Student clubs are a huge part of the Trinity experience.
-There are more than 100 student-run organizations representing the full spectrum of student life at the College.
-Clubs offer tremendous opportunities to build leadership skills, make new friends, get out into the community, and contribute to the rich diversity of campus life.
+Student involvement is an integral part of the Trinity College experience.
+The Office of Student Activities, Involvement & Leadership (SAIL) has oversight of all of the student organizations on campus, coordinates student event programming, plans large-scale campus events, and provides a variety of leadership development programs.
+We have more than 100 student-run organizations representing the full spectrum of student life at the College.
+Student organizations offer tremendous opportunities to build leadership skills, make new friends, get out into the community, and contribute to the rich diversity of campus life.

 Some excellent examples are the iHouse, an organization of international and domestic students with its own cultural house on Vernon St.; Relay for Life, which raises over $50,000 annually for the American Cancer Society; and the Outing Club, which organizes camping, climbing, skiing, and SCUBA diving trips to local and regional spots.